 If you wish to share your lived name and gender identity in Handshake, you can edit this in your student profile.

-WPI’s Public Relations team uses the Merit platform to share student news through hometown press releases.
-If you would like to use your preferred name, please contact firstname.lastname@example.org.
+WPI’s Public Relations team uses the Merit Pages platform to share student news through hometown press releases.
+If you would like to use your preferred name, please claim and update your Merit Page at https://wpi.meritpages.com/.
+For more information on Merit Pages, see the FAQ page here.

 Best Colleges has curated a scholarship guide for the LGBTQIAP+ community.
 Take a look at the available opportunities here.